aws-samples/amazon-ec2-nice-dcv-samples/README.md

 ## Description

 [Amazon DCV](https://aws.amazon.com/hpc/dcv/) is a high-performance remote visualisation protocol that enables users to securely connect to remote desktops in the cloud from any device.
-To use, install a [desktop environment and desktop manager](https://docs.aws.amazon.com/dcv/latest/adminguide/setting-up-installing-linux-prereq.html#linux-prereq-gui) (Linux), [install DCV server software](https://docs.aws.amazon.com/dcv/latest/adminguide/setting-up-installing.html), and remotely connect to the server using [web browser](https://docs.aws.amazon.com/dcv/latest/userguide/client-web.html) (screenshot below) or [native client](https://www.amazondcv.com/latest.html).
+To use, install a [desktop environment and desktop manager](https://docs.aws.amazon.com/dcv/latest/adminguide/setting-up-installing-linux-prereq.html#linux-prereq-gui) (Linux), [install DCV server software](https://docs.aws.amazon.com/dcv/latest/adminguide/setting-up-installing.html), and remotely connect to the server using [web browser](https://docs.aws.amazon.com/dcv/latest/userguide/client-web.html) or [native client](https://www.amazondcv.com/latest.html).

 DCV client do not require a license while DCV server requires [licensing](https://docs.aws.amazon.com/dcv/latest/adminguide/setting-up-license.html).
 A license is not required for DCV server on Amazon EC2 if they can access Amazon S3 endpoint for [license verification](https://docs.aws.amazon.com/dcv/latest/adminguide/setting-up-license.html#setting-up-license-ec2).